-[Comment to 0 c): all Prohibited Substances subject to specific Results Management requirements in a Technical Document are identified as such on the Prohibited List.]

-5.1.2.3 If the Athlete requests the B Sample analysis but claims that he_they_and/or histheir representative is not available on the scheduled date indicated by the Results Management Authority, the Results Management Authority shall liaise with the Laboratory and reasonably attempt to find an alternative date convenient to both the Athlete and the Laboratorypropose (at least) two alternative dates.

-[Comment to Article 5.1.2.3: The alternative dates should take into account (1) the reasons for the Athlete's unavailability and (2) the need to avoid any degradation of the Sample and ensure timely Results Management.]
+[Comment to Article 5.1.2.3: As per Article 5.3.4.5.4.8.5 of the International Standard for Laboratories, the "B" Sample confirmation should be performed as soon as possible, and no later than three (3) months, following the reporting of the "A" Sample Adverse Analytical Finding.

+The timing of the "B" Sample confirmation analysis may be strictly fixed in the short term with no postponement possible, when circumstances so justify it.
+This can notably and without limitation be the case in the context of Testing during or immediately before or after Major Events, or when the further
-5.1.2.4 If the Athlete declines to be present in person and/or through aand his representative, or does not respond to the invitation or if the Athlete or the Athlete's representative claims claim not to be available on the date of the opening, despite reasonable attempts to find an alternative date convenient both the Athlete and the Laboratoryalternative dates proposed, the Results Management Authority shall instruct the Laboratory to proceed regardless and appoint an Independent Witness to verify that the B Sample container shows no signs of Tampering and that the identifying numbers match that on the collection documentation.

-[Comment to Article 5.1.2.4: An Independent Witness may be appointed even if the Athlete has indicated that he/shethey will be present and/or represented.]

-- 5.1.2.5 If the results of the B Sample analysis confirm the results of the A Sample analysis, the Results Management Authority shall promptly notify the Athlete of such results and shall grant the Athlete a short deadline to provide or supplement his/hertheir explanations.
-The Athlete shall also be granted a deadline of 10 calendar daysafforded the possibility to admit the anti-doping rule violation to potentially benefit from a one-year reduction in the period of Ineligibility under Article 10.8.1 of the Code if applicable, if applicable, and/or to voluntarily accept, within 10 days, a Provisional Suspension as per Article 7.4.4 of the Code. - 5.1.2.6 Upon receipt of any explanation from an Athlete, the Results Management Authority may, without limitation, request further information and/or documents from the Athlete within a set deadline or liaise with third parties in order to assess the validity of the explanation.

-[Comment to Article 5.1.2.6: If the positive finding involves a Prohibited Substance subject to a permitted route (e.g. by inhalation, by transdermal or by ophthalmic use) and the Athlete alleged that the positive finding came from the permitted route, the Results Management Authority should assess the credibility of the explanation by contacting third parties (including scientific experts) before deciding not to move forward with Results Management.]

-5.1.2.65.1.2.7 Any communication notifiedprovided to the Athlete under this Article 5.1.2 shall simultaneously be notifiedprovided by the Results Management Authority to the Athlete's National Anti-Doping Organization(s), International Federation and WADA and shall promptly be reported into ADAMS.
+- postponement of the "B" Sample analysis could significantly increase the risk of Sample degradation.] - 5.1.2.4 If the Athlete requests the "B" Sample analysis but claims that they and/or their representative is not available on the scheduled date indicated by the Results Management Authority, the Results Management Authority shall liaise with the Laboratory and propose (at least) two (2) alternative dates. - [Comment to Article 5.1.2.4: The alternative dates should take into account: (1) the reasons for the Athlete's unavailability; and (2) the need to avoid any degradation of the Sample and ensure timely Results Management.] - 5.1.2.5 If the Athlete and their representative claim not to be available on the alternative dates proposed, the Results Management Authority shall instruct the Laboratory to proceed regardless and appoint an Independent Witness to verify that the "B" Sample container shows no signs of Tampering and that the identifying numbers match that on the collection documentation. - [Comment to Article 5.1.2.5: An Independent Witness may be appointed even if the Athlete has indicated that they will be present and/or represented.] - 5.1.2.6 If the results of the "B" Sample analysis confirm the results of the "A" Sample analysis, the Results Management Authority shall promptly notify the Athlete of such results and shall grant the Athlete a short deadline to provide or supplement their explanations.
+The Athlete shall also be afforded the possibility to admit the anti-doping rule violation to potentially benefit from a one-year reduction in the period of Ineligibility under Code Article 10.8.1, if applicable, and/or to voluntarily accept a Provisional Suspension as per Code Article 7.4.4. - 5.1.2.7 Upon receipt of any explanation from an Athlete, the Results Management Authority may, without limitation, request further information and/or documents from the Athlete within a set deadline or liaise with third parties in order to assess the validity of the explanation. - [Comment to Article 5.1.2.7: If the positive finding involves a Prohibited Substance subject to a permitted route (e.g. by inhalation, by transdermal or by ophthalmic Use) and the Athlete alleged that the positive finding came from the permitted route, the Results Management Authority should assess the credibility of the explanation by contacting third parties (including scientific experts) before deciding not to move forward with Results Management.] - 5.1.2.8 Any communication provided to the Athlete under this Article 5.1.2 shall simultaneously be provided by the Results Management Authority to the Athlete's National Anti-Doping Organization(s), International Federation and WADA and shall promptly be reported into ADAMS.